Sierra Leoneans in the United Kingdom: Background

-Migration in the 17th century

-Many British traders in the service of the Royal African Company went to Sierra Leone during the 17th and 18th centuries.
-Many had children with women from the Sherbro tribe and their descendants can be found in Sierra Leone today.
-Thus a number of Sierra Leoneans (particularly those from the Sherbro and Creole ethnic groups) can trace their ancestry back to British traders, colonial officials, and former slave traders.

 Migration in the 20th century

 There was a small Sierra Leonean population in the UK in the early part of the 20th century and Sierra Leoneans served in the British Armed Forces during World War II.
 More recent migration from Sierra Leone to the UK has included refugees fleeing the Sierra Leone Civil War.
 One author states that some 17,000 Sierra Leonean refugees arrived in the UK between 1992 and 2003.
 Prior to the war, starting in the 1960s, smaller numbers of refugees arrived in the UK.
 The Sierra Leonean migrant population includes numerous ethnic groups, including Sierra Leonean-Lebanese.
 Most Sierra Leonean refugees in the UK live in London, with smaller numbers found in Manchester and other major cities.

 Migration in the 21st century

 The UK Office of National Statistics recorded 23,000 Sierra Leoneans living in England and Wales in 2011.